Commercial Technologies for Coal Storage and Feed Preparation

 Slurry Coal Feed

-GE (formerly Texaco) and ConocoPhillips' E-Gas™ gasifiers are examples that use a coal slurry feed system.
+GE (formerly Texaco) and CB&I E-Gas™ gasifiers are examples that use a coal slurry feed system.
 Coal slurry is prepared by wet grinding the coal in a rod mill.
 Coal is delivered by conveyor into the rod mill feed hopper.
-The coal has to be ground to the right particle size and size distribution in order to form a stable, coal/water slurry at optimum slurry solids concentration, which is typically about 60 to 65% by weight.
-Recycled water is used when possible, to minimize usage.
+The coal has to be ground to the right particle size and size distribution in order to form a stable coal/water slurry at optimum slurry solids concentration, which is typically about 60 to 65% by weight.
+Recycled water is used when possible to minimize water usage.
 Prepared slurry is stored in an agitated tank, and pumped into the gasifier at high pressure.
 Pumping coal slurry is a proven process and can be readily designed to be operated at relatively high pressure.
-It has a drawback in that as a slurry, it requires a certain amount of water to accompany the coal feeding to the gasifier.
-This water then absorbs a significant amount of the heat inside of the gasifier, thus lowering the gasifier's operating temperature.
+The drawback is that slurry introduces a certain amount of water to the gasifier along with the coal.
+This water then absorbs a significant amount of the heat inside of the gasifier, lowering the gasifier's operating temperature.
 Higher oxygen consumption (see Air Separation Unit [ASU] for more information on oxygen supply) is required due to this lowered operating temperature, resulting in a lower overall gasification process efficiency.

 Dry Coal Feed